tapiwa03/hello-books-front/README.md

 -All the functionalities of the User profile
 -Check for all books that are overdue
 -Add, Remove and Edit Books including their details

+Technologies Used:
+-HTML
+-CSS
+-JAVASCRIPT
+-JQUERY

+DONE BY 3V0L